thoughtbot/guides/stack/README.md

 * Use Kotlin for writing native app code.
 * Use Gradle with Android Studio for building.
 * Use MVVM to model views.
+* Use Apollo when consuming a GraphQL API.

 ### API